-This House of Commons Library Briefing Paper provides an overview of the housing options available to serving and ex-military personnel in England.Jump to full report >>
+This House of Commons Library Briefing Paper outlines the housing options open to serving and ex-military personnel, it does not cover service accommodation provided by the Ministry of Defence.Jump to full report >>

 The Government published the Armed Forces Covenant on 16 May 2011.
-This document is described as ‘an expression of the moral obligation that the Government and the Nation owe to those who serve or have served in our Armed Forces and to their families.’
+This document is described as “an expression of the moral obligation that the Government and the Nation owe to those who serve or have served in our Armed Forces and to their families.”
 The section on housing is reproduced below:

 In addressing the accommodation requirements of Service personnel, the MOD seeks to promote choice, recognising the benefits of stability and home ownership amongst members of the Armed Forces where this is practicable and compatible with Service requirements, and also that their needs alter as they progress through Service and ultimately return to civilian life.
 Where Serving personnel are entitled to publicly-provided accommodation, it should be of good quality, affordable, and suitably located.
 They should have priority status in applying for Government-sponsored affordable housing schemes, and Service leavers should retain this status for a period after discharge.
 Personnel may have access to tailored Armed Forces housing schemes or financial arrangements, depending on their circumstances, to help them in purchasing their own property.
 Those injured in Service should also have preferential access to appropriate housing schemes, as well as assistance with necessary adaptations to private housing or Service accommodation whilst serving.
 Members of the Armed Forces Community should have the same access to social housing and other housing schemes as any other citizen, and not be disadvantaged in that respect by the requirement for mobility whilst in Service.

 The Armed Forces Covenant: Today and Tomorrow, published alongside the Covenant, outlines measures taken to honour its implementation.